daveaglick/Scripty/Readme.md

 ## Quick Start

-The easiest way to get up and running is to install the `Scripty.MsBuild` NuGet package into an existing project (it's currently pre-release so you'll have to specify to allow pre-release packages).
+The easiest way to get up and running is to install the `Scripty.MsBuild` NuGet package into an existing project.
 Then just create a script file with a `.csx` extension, add it to your project, and watch the magic happen on your next build.
+Alternativly, you can install the Scripty Visual Studio extension to add custom tool support for code generation outside the build process.

 ## Scripts